Trade policy of Switzerland: U.S. relations

 The United States of America is the second largest export market for Switzerland.
 The U.S. and Switzerland established diplomatic relations after Switzerland became an unified state in 1853.
 One agreement that the U.S. and Switzerland have is the U.S.- Swiss Joint Economic Commission, which covers various topics such as anti-money laundering efforts, counterterrorism, intellectual property rights, and regulatory cooperation.
 There is also an agreement in which both countries assess areas in which the other government could improve trade flows and investments.
 The U.S. and Switzerland signed three new agreements in 2006, which strengthened the economic cooperation between the two countries.
 The three new agreements are the Enhanced Political Cooperation Framework, the Trade and Investment Cooperation Forum, and the Operative Working Arrangement on Law Enforcement Cooperation on Counterterrorism.
 In 2008, the U.S. and Switzerland signed a Joint Declaration on e-commerce, showing their mutual commitment of encouraging e-commerce.

+Proposed Free Trade Agreement

+Since the early 2000s, Switzerland and the United States have had intermittent discussions about pursuing a free trade agreement.